sayanarijit/termnote/README.md

 Note: For the sake of LAZYNESS, 'tn' is a shortcut for 'termnote'

-* Create your 1st note (Tip: default editor is vi; to change it, set $EDITOR environment variable)
+* Create your 1st note

 ```
-export EDITOR=vim

 tn my first note
 ```